MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-speech-to-text-ux-guidelines.md

 #### Basics

 1. High contrast between text and background.
-2. Avoid presenting too much text onscreen at one time.
+2. Avoid presenting too much text on-screen at one time.
-3. Use a large enough text size, based on screen experience (10’ vs. desktop).
+3. Use a large enough text size, for the screen size.

-#### Good Practices
+#### Good practices

 1. Ensure users can find and enable TTS settings *before* engaging in game chat.
 2. Avoid clashes with other UI elements.